The Movie

 The movie will be shown at the Main Library Canyon Theater as part of the Summer Cinema program.
 The spacious theater will project the larger-than-life buskers and street-performers in all their magnificent glory.

 As a Special extra, the Busker Alley movie Sideshow will follow the main event featuring even more gaga street-performers doing their thang.
 Sideshow is the first public screening of those awe-inspiring performers including Those Bloody Buskers, the world's first docu-comedy all shot in brilliant HD.
-Both movies are produced by Busker Films and feature almost 700 street-performers in total.
+Both movies are produced by Busker Films and will feature almost 700 street-performers.

-Both free films will be shown at 6:30pm on Monday evening July 9th in downtown Boulder's Canyon Theater - 1000 Canyon Blvd. - with ample free parking.
+Both free films will be shown at 7pm on Monday evening July 9th in downtown Boulder's Canyon Theater - 1000 Canyon Blvd.
 More information can be found at Summer Cinema Program.
-[Feb, 2012]

 Busker Alley: In Production